 How long can diarrhea last for?

 “Often, symptoms of diarrhea disappear on their own within a few days and treatment is not necessary in these cases.
-In fact, taking over-the-counter (OTC) medications can cause more harm than good,” said Dr. Mayank.
+In fact, taking over-the-counter (OTC) medications can cause more harm than good,” said Dr. Upali.

 In other cases, loose motions that last more than four weeks is known as chronic diarrhea and requires immediate medical attention.
 There are multiple reasons someone could be suffering from chronic diarrhea.
 You are advised to consult your physician at the earliest for a suitable diagnosis.